 • Keep track of good feedback and small success on the daily.
 When you receive a compliment, positive feedback, or accomplish something, no matter how small, write it down.
 Shifting from negative thinking to positive thinking takes effort and work, because it’s taken years to perfect negative thinking.

 I know how challenging working in the music industry can be.
 My hope is that people will get the help that they need before it’s too late.
 A healthy mindset and balanced life will not only give you a higher quality of life, but also help you thrive creatively and yield higher productivity in the long run.

-–Ana Kashefi is a musician, songwriter and Associate Marriage and Family Therapist based in Los Angeles, CA. For more information contact: firstname.lastname@example.org
+–Ana Kashefi is a musician, songwriter and Licensed Marriage and Family Therapist based in Los Angeles, CA. For more information contact: firstname.lastname@example.org